AndrewLoeppky/atsc405_2018/notebooks/constant_mixing_ratio_solution.md

 #!conda install -y pytz
 ```

-# plot your sounding
+## Plot your sounding

 +++

-## set sounding_folder to the name of your downloaded sounding folder
+Set sounding_folder to the name of your downloaded sounding folder

 ```{code-cell} ipython3
 from a405.soundings.wyominglib import read_soundings